 We provide a range of life-enhancing group activities to occupy people who are no longer in full time employment.
 The main activities are listed below;

-With circa 700 members we currently operate over 70 popular and stimulating group activities, including;
+With over 700 members we currently operate over 70 popular and stimulating group activities, including;

 - Recreational: bridge, play reading, canasta, scrabble, “boys toys”…